PaddlePaddle/PaddleX/docs/module_usage/tutorials/speech_modules/multilingual_speech_recognition.en.md

 * Specify the `.yaml` configuration file path for the model (here it is `whisper_large.yaml`)
 * Specify the mode as model inference prediction: `-o Global.mode=predict`
-* Specify the input data path: `-o Predict.input="..."` Other related parameters can be set by modifying the `Global` and `Predict` fields in the `.yaml` configuration file.
+* Specify the input data path: `-o Predict.input="..."`
+* Other related parameters can be set by modifying the `Global` and `Predict` fields in the `.yaml` configuration file.
 For details, refer to [PaddleX Common Model Configuration File Parameter Description](../../instructions/config_parameters_common.en.md).
+* New Feature: Paddle 3.0 support CINN (Compiler Infrastructure for Neural Networks) to accelerate training speed when using GPU device.
+Please specify `-o Train.dy2st=True` to enable it.

 #### 4.4.2 Model Integration
 Models can be directly integrated into the PaddleX pipelines or into your own projects.